Quantelytics/QuantelAI-Policies/source/sections/26-data_protection_policy.md

 ## 26.1 Purpose and Overview

-This Guideline complements the Data Classification Policy by defining (1) the requirements for handling and protecting information at each stage of its lifecycle from creation to destruction and (2) the minimum security standards required for any electronic device that may be used to access or store Sensitive Information owned or used by Boston University.
+This Guideline complements the Data Classification Policy by defining (1) the requirements for handling and protecting information at each stage of its lifecycle from creation to destruction and (2) the minimum security standards required for any electronic device that may be used to access or store Sensitive Information owned or used by Quantel AI.

-Sensitive Information is University Data that is classified as Internal, Confidential, or Restricted Use.
+Sensitive Information is application  Data that is classified as Internal, Confidential, or Restricted Use.
 See the Data Classification Policy for definitions and examples of each of these classifications.

 Public (non-Sensitive) Information does not require any level of protection from disclosure but appropriate precautions should be taken to protect original (source) documents from unauthorized modification.

 ## 26.2 Scope

-The data handling protections outlined in this document apply to all Sensitive Information, both physical and electronic, throughout all of Boston University.
+The data handling protections outlined in this document apply to all Sensitive Information, both physical and electronic, throughout all of Quantel AI.
 Information Lifecycle

 The information lifecycle is the progression of stages or states in which a piece of information may exist between its original creation and final destruction.
 These phases are: Collecting, Accessing, Sharing, Sending, Storing, Auditing, Incident Reporting and Destroying.